-Footwall rocks to the mineralized zone consist of mixed metarhyolite and granite.
-A gabbro that hosts fragments of assimilated metarhyolite and granite forms the hanging wall.
-Mawson has secured the outcrop and drilled areas, plus an additional 20 kilometre trend of the gabbro which is host to mineralization.
-The setting is geologically analogous and age equivalent to Inco's world-class Voisey's Bay Nickel Project in Labrador, Canada.
+Footwall rocks to Ni-Cu mineralization consist of a transition from melted to unmelted granite.
+A gabbro that hosts fragments of assimilated melted granite and granite forms the hanging wall.
+Mawson has tenure over the known mineralization, plus an additional 20 kilometre trend of the host gabbro.
+Storbodsund is age equivalent to the nickel deposits found in Finland, the Thompson Belt in Canada and Sally Malay in Western Australia.

-Given the style of near surface mineralization, drilled at intervals over a 2.5 kilometre strike and the high grade, multi-commodity mineralization, Mawson will review the project data produced by IGO, including the regional airborne EM, ground EM and drilling data to determine how further value can be created from the project.
-Mawson controls 6,960 hectares within three permit areas over the prospective magnetic complex that hosts the Storbodsund mineralization.
+Given the near surface setting of mineralization and the high grade, multi-commodity nature, Mawson will review the airborne EM, ground EM and drilling data to determine how further value can be created from the project.
+Mawson has 100% ownership of 6,960 hectares covering the prospective magnetic complex that hosts the Storbodsund mineralization.